 What's happened

-The Jets placed the non-exclusive franchise tag on running back Breece Hall, worth about $14.3 million, giving them until July 15 to negotiate a long-term deal.
-The Cowboys used the franchise tag on receiver George Pickens, valued at roughly $28 million, to retain him while exploring a longer contract.
+The Jets placed the franchise tag on running back Breece Hall, worth about $14.3 million, giving until July 15 to negotiate a long-term deal.
+The Cowboys used the tag on receiver George Pickens, valued at roughly $28 million, to retain him while exploring a longer contract.
 Both teams aim to keep key players amid ongoing negotiations.

 What's behind the headline?